RubenRibeiro13/database-backup-solution/README.md

 ```

 ### When to Restart the Process
-The process should be stopped and restarted when any of the project files (including `env-file`) are changed, in order to avoid running an outdated container version.
+The process should be stopped and restarted when any of the project files (including the `env-file`) are changed, in order to avoid running an outdated container version.

 ## Other Variables Used
 - `/path/to/env-file`
 - `GPG_PUBLIC_KEY`

 ### Where `/path/to/env-file` is Used
-This variable is used in the `cronjob` and `docker-compose.yml` files, and needs to be replaced with the actual location of the `env-file`.
+This variable is used in the `cronjob` and `docker-compose.yml` files and needs to be replaced with the actual location of the `env-file`.

 ### How to Handle the `GPG_PUBLIC_KEY` Variable
 1. [Generate a GPG key.](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key?platform=linux#generating-a-gpg-key)
 2. Open the `env-file` and add the GPG public key.

 ### The Importance of the GPG Public Key
-This key is an essential part of this project, since its purpose is to encrypt the backup files.
+This key is an essential part of this project since its purpose is to encrypt the backup files.